Telahnus/mini-projects/README.md

 # mini-projects
-Repo for experimentation and testing on mini projects
+Repo for experimentation and testing on mini projects.

-I hope to make contributions tracker completely green by 2017
+ex: following tutorials/guide, experimenting with CSS, etc